Our Story

 It all began in 2008

 The Faculty of Information Studies is the first pillar of public higher education in the Southeast region of Slovenia, as it is the first faculty in Novo mesto.
 It is also the first public faculty not affiliated with any of the Slovenian universities.
-It was established pursuant to the Decree on The Establishment of the Faculty of Information Studies in Novo mesto, which was adopted on June 24 2008 by the National Assembly of the Republic of Slovenia.
+It was established pursuant to the Decree on the Establishment of the Faculty of Information Studies in Novo mesto, which was adopted on 24 June 2008 by the National Assembly of the Republic of Slovenia.

 We started implementing the first study programmes in the 2008/09 academic year, in which 122 students were enrolled.

-• Master’s study program Data Sciences,
+• Master’s study programme Data Sciences,

-• Doctoral study program Information Society.
+• Doctoral study programme Information Society,

-Quality pedagogical and research work
+High-quality pedagogical and research work

 We strive for excellence

-• Management based on processes and facts;
+• management based on processes and facts,

-• Continuous learning, innovation and improvement;
+• continuous learning, innovation, and improvement,

 Operational plan for improving the quality of FIS